freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/render-state-in-the-user-interface.md

 ---

 ## Description

 <section id='description'>

 Once you define a component's initial state, you can display any part of it in the UI that is rendered.
-If a component is stateful, it will always have access to the data in <code>state</code> in its <code>render()</code> method.
-You can access the data with <code>this.state</code>.
+If a component is stateful, it will always have access to the data in `state` in its `render()` method.
+You can access the data with `this.state`.

-If you want to access a state value within the <code>return</code> of the render method, you have to enclose the value in curly braces.
+If you want to access a state value within the `return` of the render method, you have to enclose the value in curly braces.

-<code>State</code> is one of the most powerful features of components in React.
+`State` is one of the most powerful features of components in React.
 It allows you to track important data in your app and render a UI in response to changes in this data.
 If your data changes, your UI will change.
 React uses what is called a virtual DOM, to keep track of changes behind the scenes.
 When state data updates, it triggers a re-render of the components using that data - including child components that received the data as a prop.
 React updates the actual DOM, but only where necessary.
 This means you don't have to worry about changing the DOM.
 You simply declare what the UI should look like.

-Note that if you make a component stateful, no other components are aware of its <code>state</code>.
-Its <code>state</code> is completely encapsulated, or local to that component, unless you pass state data to a child component as <code>props</code>.
-This notion of encapsulated <code>state</code> is very important because it allows you to write certain logic, then have that logic contained and isolated in one place in your code.
+Note that if you make a component stateful, no other components are aware of its `state`.
+Its `state` is completely encapsulated, or local to that component, unless you pass state data to a child component as `props`.
+This notion of encapsulated `state` is very important because it allows you to write certain logic, then have that logic contained and isolated in one place in your code.

 </section>

 ## Instructions

 <section id='instructions'>

-In the code editor, <code>MyComponent</code> is already stateful.
-Define an <code>h1</code> tag in the component's render method which renders the value of <code>name</code> from the component's state.
+In the code editor, `MyComponent` is already stateful.
+Define an `h1` tag in the component's render method which renders the value of `name` from the component's state.

-<strong>Note:</strong>&nbsp;The <code>h1</code> should only render the value from <code>state</code> and nothing else.
-In JSX, any code you write with curly braces <code>{ }</code> will be treated as JavaScript.
-So to access the value from <code>state</code> just enclose the reference in curly braces.
+**Note:** The `h1` should only render the value from `state` and nothing else.
+In JSX, any code you write with curly braces `{ }` will be treated as JavaScript.
+So to access the value from `state` just enclose the reference in curly braces.

 </section>

 ## Tests

 <section id='tests'>

 ```yml